 The full requirements can be found in the Register of Nationally Approved Gear, on page 3.

 - reins must not be made of leather - reins must have rubber grips - reins must have rubber or leather keepers or stoppers, when buckles and rings are both used.

 The full reins requirements can be found in the Register of Nationally Approved Gear, on page 12.

 It is also a good idea to check your other tack and riding gear to make sure it complies with Australian standards.
 Full specifications for riding gear can be found in the Rules of Racing.
 Exact specifications for tack can be found in the Register of Nationally Approved Gear.

-Blood and or urine samples may be taken from any horses competing on race day, after their arrival at the racecourse.
-On arrival the strapper will be handed a card that will direct them to present their horse to the veterinary area for sampling at a specified time.
-All samples collected for post-race analysis are sealed, certified and forwarded to a laboratory where they are tested for the presence of prohibited substances.
+Blood and/or urine samples may be taken from any horses competing on race day, after their arrival at the racecourse.
+If a horse is selected for testing, the trainer or representative will be handed a card that will direct them to present their horse to the Veterinary Area for sampling at a specified time.
+All samples collected for post-race analysis are processed and forwarded to a laboratory where they are tested for the presence of prohibited substances.